patrickkfkan/volumio-youtube2/README.md

 You can add, remove or disable sections that are shown on the front page of the plugin.
 For each section, you can specify the type of item to display (channel, playlist or video) and the keywords to match items against.

 If you use Google YouTube API for data retrieval, then you should consider whether you should remove or disable front page sections completely to save quota.
 As previously mentioned, each search operation consumes 100 quota units.
 If you have three sections enabled on the front page, it would cost you 300 quota units to display them.

-### Playback

-The plugin uses [MPD](https://www.musicpd.org/) for playing a video's audio stream.
-The current version of Volumio still ships with a *really* outdated version of MPD that is not entirely compatible with these streams.
-So, while a stream will still play, you will likely encounter the following:

-1. Playback abruptly ends at ~3/4 into the stream.
-2. Seeking is not possible at all.

-Until [Volumio Buster](https://community.volumio.org/t/volumio-x86-debian-buster-debugging-party-beta/11899) is officially released (which is expected to include a recent version of MPD), here's a [temporary workaround](https://community.volumio.org/t/mpd-0-21-16-for-volumio-arm-armv7-and-x86/11554) (note: no guarantee that it will not break certain aspects of Volumio - use at own risk).

 ### Volumio Playlists